JasperHG90/sleepsimR-documentation/README.md

 |                              	|                                                            	| 10.5281/zenodo.3778191 	| 1.5.1   	| This version is used with version 1.5.1 (Scenario 1)  of the sleepsimR-api program.
 In this version, the emission distribution means are spread out.                                                                                                     	|
 |                              	|                                                            	| 10.5281/zenodo.3778195 	| 1.5.2   	| This version is used with versions 1.5.1 (Scenario 2), 1.5.3 and 1.5.4 of the sleepsimR-api program.
 In this version, the emission distribution means are spread out and the self-transition probabilities are lowered.                                  	|
 | sleepsimR-sleepdata-analysis 	| https://github.com/JasperHG90/sleepsimR-sleepdata-analysis 	| XXX.XXX.XXX            	| 1.0     	| Docker application.
 This program allows the user to run a single chain of the model used in the empirical analysis.                                                                                                                                      	|

-## Disclaimer

-In the instructions given below, I assume that you have access to a bash-like terminal.
-I also note that you cannot use Docker on [Windows 10 Home](https://docs.docker.com/docker-for-windows/install/), although there is [a workaround](https://medium.com/@mbyfieldcameron/docker-on-windows-10-home-edition-c186c538dff3) that you can use.

-## Data management

-### 1. Ethical approval

-I affirm to have followed professional ethical guidelines in preparing this work.
-The procedures in this research project were reviewed and granted approval by the Ethics Review Board of the Faculty of Social and Behavioural Sciences at Utrecht University under reference number (#19-196).
-A PDF of the original application may be found in the "docs" folder.

-### 3. Project pipeline

 ### 4. Software requirements and installation